 The most optimal travel period regarding climate in Vietnam depends on your preferences.
 These factors make summer a less than optimal time to visit the north of the country.

 Climate in the north

 The north of Vietnam has a warmer climate than the south.
 In July and August, the temperature can reach very high numbers.
-These two months are also the rainy season.
-This means that summer isn't the best time to travel to the north of the country.
-Visiting between November and March has the least chance of rain, but those months also have lower temperatures.
+These two months also correspond to the rainy season in the north.
+The smallest chance of rain ranges from November to March, but the temperatures are also lower in those months.
 Most travellers therefore agree that October to April is the best period to visit.
-By wary though; it can get very cold in the mountains of Sapa during these months
+Be wary though; it can get very cold in the mountains of Sapa during these months.

 Climate in the centre of the country

 The rainy season in central Vietnam does not occur at the same time as the northern one.
-The centre of the country sees most of its rainfall from September up and to December.
+The centre of the country sees most of its rainfall from September up until December.
 Aside from rain, the central area of the country also experiences hurricanes; these most frequently happen between August and November.
 The best travel dates are therefore in the remaining months, primarily from February until July.
-The temperature in the day is between 25 and 34 degrees celsius in those months, and the chance of rainfall is small.
+The daytime temperature is between 25 and 34 degrees Celsius at this time, and the chance of rainfall is small.